ZoomTen/olive-themes/README.md

 Fork the repo, write your QSS file in the `stylesheets` directory, and create a [pull request](https://github.com/zoomten/olive-themes/pulls).
 It may take time for it to be merged.

 If possible, please create a screenshot for your theme!
 This will help users to see what Olive will look like after applying your theme.
 You should place the screenshot in the `preview` directory.

+You may also create an issue instead, and attach your QSS (and screenshot) in the description.